 The series covers Young Carers Awareness, Disability Awareness and anti-bullying too, as 2/3 of young carers are bullied in schools!

 All children have the right to an education, to go to school, learn, play and enjoy life.
 However, making these rights a reality isn’t always straight forward for the millions of children worldwide who have a caring role.
-All too often these children have to endure bullying because of their circumstances, and many spend their school days worrying about the person left at home.
+So many Young Carers are bullied because of their circumstances, and many spend their school days worrying about the person left at home.
 Some children even miss school because their loved one is too poorly to be left alone that day and there is no one else to look after them.

-Who cares 4 us, includes pieces from guest writers all over the world, showing life from their perspective, be it as a young carer or someone living with illness or disability.
+Who cares 4 us, includes pieces from guest writers all over the world, showing life from many different perspectives, be it as a young carer or someone living with illness or disability.
 I am weaving these pieces into lessons and assembly ideas, creating a comprehensive resource series, and giving schools a resource series that can be adapted to their educational curriculums.